 Quintus Horatius Flaccus (65 BC to 8 BC), known in the English-speaking world as Horace, was the leading Roman lyric poet during the time of Augustus.
 He mentions Malva in reference to his own diet, which he describes as very simple: "Me pascunt olivae, me cichorea, me malvae" - meaning 'As for me, olives, endives, and mallows provide sustenance'.

 In 1931 Maud Grieve wrote that the "use of this species of Mallow has been much superseded by Marsh Mallow (Althaea officinalis), which possesses its valuable properties in a superior degree, but it is still a favourite remedy with country people where Marsh Mallow is not obtainable".

 - Additional Information

-Average Seed Count 30 Seeds Family Malvaceae Genus Malva Species sylvestris Cultivar Zebrina Common Name French Hollyhock, Tall Mallow Other Language Names IR.
-Lus na meall Muire Hardiness Hardy Perennial Flowers White to pink flowers with purple, almost black 'flamed' markings.
-Natural Flower Time July to September Height 90-120 cm (36-48 in.)
-Spread 45-60 cm (18-24 in.)
-Position Full Sun to Partial Shade Soil Prefers moist but well-drained Time to Sow Sow in February to June or September to October Germination 7 to 21 days.
+Average Seed Count 30 Seeds Family Malvaceae Genus Malva Species sylvestris Cultivar Zebrina Common Name French Hollyhock Other Common Names Tall Mallow Other Language Names IR.
+Lus na meall Muire, Fr: Mauve des Bois Hardiness Hardy Perennial Hardy -25°C (-13°F) Flowers White to pink flowers with purple, almost black 'flamed' markings.
+Natural Flower Time July to September Height 90 to 120cm (36 to 48in) Spread 45 to 60cm (18 to 24in) Position Full Sun to Partial Shade Soil Prefers a reasonably well-drained and moderately fertile soil.
+Time to Sow Sow in February to June or September to October Growing Period This perennial plant is often grown as a biennial or an annual Germination 7 to 21 days.